 Pre-Completion OPT is a work authorization that allows F-1 students to work off-campus in a position directly related to their field of study BEFORE you complete your program of study.
 Students may work part time (20 hours or less per week) while school is in session or you may work full time when school is not in session.

 Post-Completion OPT is a work authorization that allows F-1 students to remain in the U.S. and work in their related major field of study AFTER completing their program of study.
 Post-completion OPT extends your F-1 status even though you are no longer an enrolled student, and also extends the F-2 status of any dependents who are with you.
-Note that OPT approval may take 3 - 5 months to be processed by USCIS, so you will need to plan ahead.

 Please read the following instructions carefully.
 It is the student's responsibility to prepare the documents and file the application accurately and in a timely manner.
 We do not process nor approve your OPT application AND we do not have the ability to influence USCIS processing time.